JohnLeber/CUDA-Path-Tracer/README.md

 6) If replacing the OBJ model, all faces must be converted to triangles else the OBJ loading code may not load the model correctly.
 7) To compile the application, I used CUDA 11.6 and Visual studio 2019 community edition - be sure to install the MFC desktop module.
 8) I changed the extension of the Sponza OBJ file to .mesh to avoid gitignore filtering out OBJ files.
 There was probably a better way to do this but...
+9) To use the Crytek Sponza model define CRYTEKSPONZA in framework.h;
 ## Credits

+1) The first Sponza model was creatd by Marko Dabrovic can can be downloaded from [here](http://hdri.cgtechniques.com/~sponza/files/).
+2) The second Sponza model is from [Crytek](https://www.crytek.com/cryengine).
-1) The code I used to load the wavefront OBJ files I got from [here](http://code-section.com/blog/dx9-obj-loader).
+3) The code I used to load the wavefront OBJ files I got from [here](http://code-section.com/blog/dx9-obj-loader).
-2) Much of the boilerplate code used for DirectX 11 are based on samples Frank Luna's [DirectX 11 book](https://www.amazon.com/Introduction-3D-Game-Programming-DirectX/dp/1936420228).
+4) Much of the boilerplate code used for DirectX 11 are based on samples Frank Luna's [DirectX 11 book](https://www.amazon.com/Introduction-3D-Game-Programming-DirectX/dp/1936420228).
-3) The path tracing approach is partially based on samples from [scratchpixel]( https://www.scratchapixel.com/lessons/3d-basic-rendering/global-illumination-path-tracing) and Kevin Beason's [Global Illumination in 99 lines of C++](https://www.kevinbeason.com/smallpt/).
+5) The path tracing approach is partially based on samples from [scratchpixel]( https://www.scratchapixel.com/lessons/3d-basic-rendering/global-illumination-path-tracing) and Kevin Beason's [Global Illumination in 99 lines of C++](https://www.kevinbeason.com/smallpt/).